 The second essential area of focus for regulators should be education public-private partnerships (PPPs) + tech education.
 “The public is in need of something solid on the [PPP] angle, because it can help solve a lot of problems,” El Kalla said.
 (Read: how a PPP model can help universalize KG education in Egypt.)
 Technological education is also a crucial piece of the puzzle that can help cover the underserved gap in Egypt’s education system, and this is what CIRA will be looking at next, he added.

-Your top education stories over the past week:
+Your top education stories for the week:

 Enterprise is a daily publication of Enterprise Ventures LLC, an Egyptian limited liability company (commercial register 83594), and a subsidiary of Inktank Communications.
 Summaries are intended for guidance only and are provided on an as-is basis; kindly refer to the source article in its original language prior to undertaking any action.
-Neither Enterprise Ventures nor its staff assume any responsibility or liability for the accuracy of the information contained in this publication, whether in the form of summaries or analysis. © 2018 Enterprise Ventures LLC.
+Neither Enterprise Ventures nor its staff assume any responsibility or liability for the accuracy of the information contained in this publication, whether in the form of summaries or analysis. © 2022 Enterprise Ventures LLC.